Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 Developing network connectionsConveying the network insights

-We often hear clients say that they want to do thought leadership content, but that they don’t want to upset anyone in the process.
-That impulse is understandable—nobody wants to put their brand at risk.
+We often hear clients say they want to do thought leadership content but not upset anyone.
+That impulse is understandable; nobody wants to put their brand at risk.

-Good thought leadership content is about what I like to call purposeful provocation.
+Good thought leadership content sometimes involves what I like to call purposeful provocation.
 If you have something worth saying about your industry, it will probably be offensive to someone out there who is invested in the status quo.
 You have to be okay with that.